zerodevapp/zerodev-examples/README.md

    For `ZERODEV_RPC`, you can get it from [the ZeroDev dashboard](https://dashboard.zerodev.app/) by creating a project.
 The examples use Sepolia, so make sure to create a project for Sepolia.

    The `PRIVATE_KEY` can be any valid Ethereum private key.
-You should use a random test key.
+You should use a random test key; [this website](https://privatekeys.pw/keys/ethereum/random) can generates random keys for you.

    If you want to run the examples on another network, make sure to update the `chain` object in the code (some examples use the chain object in [./utils.ts](./utils.ts) so you'd need to update it there).